andresv15/javascript-exercises/.github/PULL_REQUEST_TEMPLATE.md

 Complete the following REQUIRED checkboxes:
 <!-- While editing this template, replace the whitespace between the square brackets with an 'x', e.g. [x] -->
--   [ ] I have thoroughly read and understand [The Odin Project Contributing Guide](https://github.com/TheOdinProject/theodinproject/blob/main/CONTRIBUTING.md)
+-   [ x] I have thoroughly read and understand [The Odin Project Contributing Guide](https://github.com/TheOdinProject/theodinproject/blob/main/CONTRIBUTING.md)
--   [ ] The title of this PR follows the `location of change: brief description of change` format, e.g. `01_helloWorld: Update test cases`
+-   [x ] The title of this PR follows the `location of change: brief description of change` format, e.g. `01_helloWorld: Update test cases`

 Complete the following checkboxes ONLY IF they are applicable to your PR.
 You can complete them later if they are not currently applicable:
--   [ ] I have ensured any exercise files included in this PR have passed all of their tests
+-   [x ] I have ensured any exercise files included in this PR have passed all of their tests

 <hr>